 Revival Sermon: The Power of the Living God

-Why does the Church need revival?
-Is it merely for the experiences it brings?
-Or perhaps for evangelistic purposes?
+Why does the church need revival?
+Is it merely for the experiences it brings or perhaps for evangelistic purposes?
 It seems that the reason for revivals has been forgotten by many today, and the desire for them to happen has gone with it.
-In his examination of Joshua 4:21-24, Dr. Martyn Lloyd-Jones points out the “meaning of these stones” in regards to revival.
-Like the stones that were placed by the Lord along the Jordan to serve as a reminder of His mighty hand, so revivals are an act of God placed among His people to display His glory, that all peoples and nations may know Him.
-Dr. Lloyd-Jones reveals the supreme need of the Church today, and that is a reminder that the living God is present and active among them.
+In this sermon on the power of God in revival from Joshua 4:21–24, Dr. Martyn Lloyd-Jones points out the “meaning of these stones” in regards to revival.
+Like the stones that were placed by the Lord along the Jordan to serve as a reminder of His mighty hand, so revivals are an act of God placed among His people to display His glory, and that all peoples and nations may know Him.
+Dr. Lloyd-Jones reveals the supreme need of the church today, and that is a reminder that the living God is present and active among them.
 He explains that revival does this.
-It also encourages the Church to pray for their preachers, delivers them from self-reliance, and causes them to rely on the Holy Spirit.
-In conclusion, Dr. Lloyd-Jones teaches that God allows revival in order to lead His people into the “land of blessing”.
+It also encourages the church to pray for their preachers, delivering them from self-reliance, and causing them to rely on the Holy Spirit.
+In conclusion, Dr. Lloyd-Jones teaches that God allows revival in order to lead His people into the “land of blessing.”
 Men and women affected by it overflow with praise, adoration, and full enjoyment in knowing the living God.
-We must remember to pray and plead with God for revival so that He may be truly glorified.
+Christians must remember to pray and plead with God for revival so that He may be truly glorified.

 Additional Scripture Translations